oddbird/oddleventy/content/blog/2022/cq-syntax.md

 have both signaled that
 they are ready to ship
-Container size queries and units, likely starting in late August, 2022.
+Container size queries and units, likely starting in late August 2022.

 So, what syntax
 is actually shipping in browsers?